Under Section 12, a court could impose a suspended sentence and direct an offender to enter into a good behaviour bond.

 An order under this section may be made after a court has decided not to make a home detention order in relation to the sentence of imprisonment.

-A s 12 suspended sentence allowed an offender to avoid prison however breach of the bond would result in the revocation of the bond.
+A section 12 suspended sentence allowed an offender to avoid prison however breach of the bond would result in the revocation of the bond.
 Following this the court must order that the offender be sentenced or re-sentenced to imprisonment to be served in full-time detention, or make an intensive correction order in respect of the offence concerned.

 Section 12 bonds imposed before 24 September 2018

-If an offender is currently serving a suspended sentence imposed before 24 September 2018, the repeal of s 12 does not affect its continuing operation.
+If an offender is currently serving a suspended sentence imposed before 24 September 2018, the repeal of section 12 does not affect its continuing operation.
 However, if the offender fails to comply with the sentence, the court will apply the Crimes (Sentencing Procedure) Act 1999 as if the amending Act had not been enacted.

 Where an offender breaches a s 12 bond imposed before 24 September 2018, proceedings will be dealt with under s 98 as in force before the amending Act.